 “My inspiration is life and the world around me, the visible and the invisible, expressing emotion, imagination, identity, story life force and nature.

 Ani Mollereau was born in Dublin, Ireland, of a French father and Irish mother and she inherited both their cultural influences.
 From an early age she became interested in art eventually specializing in sculpture.
 She has exhibted work extensively, both home and abroad.
 Her materials are bronze, silver and bog oak.
 Her methods and techniques cover an extraordinary range from the rock strength of Giagormetti and Henry Moore to a delicacy born of feminism that transends gender to communicate on a spiritual level.
 Ani draws on the power and beauty of animals to create sculptures, sybolising our purer selves.
 Her work is not about measurement but the spirit of the animal capturing the subject with poweful, flowing, graceful lines, allowing the viewer to see with the eye, the hand and the soul.

-A selection of Ani’s work is currently available through Hambly & Hambly.
-Please contact us for a catalogue.
+A selection of Ani’s work is currently available exclusively through Hambly & Hambly.

 All enquiries to: firstname.lastname@example.org